Switzerland in the Eurovision Song Contest 1973: Concours Eurovision de la Chanson 1973

-Prior to the national final, the nine participating songs were broadcast on television in the form of music videos, starting on 1 February for the public to vote for via postcard until 12 February at midnight.
+Swiss German broadcaster TV DRS staged the national final on 9 February 1973 at 21:00 CET in Zurich, presented by Regina Kempf.
+The nine participating songs were broadcast on television in the form of music videos, with the public being able to vote via postcard until 12 February at midnight.
+The songs were broadcast the following day on Télévision suisse romande (TSR), with presentation by Georges Hardy.

-Swiss French broadcaster Télévision suisse romande (TSR) staged the national final on 17 February 1973 at 20:00 CET in Bern.
-It was presented by Georges Hardy.